AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 Upgrades are done from the Controller UI.
 To check for an available update and perform an upgrade, follow these steps:

 #.
+Follow the directions listed below in this document to update your IAM policies in all accounts, before starting the upgrade process
+#.
 Login to your Controller
 #.
 Expand `Settings` navigation menu item
 #.
 Click `Maintenance`